audioxide/data/data/posts/20200316-funnyfarm-v.md

 ‘Had.
 My boss was in the audience.
 He fired me.’

-‘Splendid, splendid.’
+‘Wonderful.’
 Gould was already on another plane.
 Her glitter-framed eyes glazed as a plan of action slid smoothly into place.

 ‘We’ll need a touring vehicle, but it’s too late tonight.
 Reconvene here tomorrow at dawn with your instruments and a shoulder-bag’s worth of belongings each.
 Burn anything you leave behind.
 You, drummer.’
 Stone’s head tilted gently to the side like an obedient dog.
 ‘Go back to that pub and take the drum kit.
 They won’t stop you.’